iseizuu/iseizuu/README.md

 ## Heyy 👋🏻
-Hey!! nice to meet you, you can call me Izuu, im just a newbie <br>
+Hey!! nice to meet you, you can call me Izuu (he/him), im just a newbie <br>
 i like make some bugs, and unreadable codes lol, hmm but im currently learning JavaScript and TypeScript.

 Want to see the Spaghetti Code? you choose the right person :)